chanced/labeler/README.md

 ### Prior Art

 - [go-env](https://github.com/Netflix/go-env) by Netflix.
 This is the only package that I looked at that does something similar.
 It was a huge help in getting started.

-### Feedback

-I'd love your feedback.
-Feel free to shoot me an email (chanceusc@gmail.com) or submit a ticket.
-Either way, I'd greatly appreciate it.

 If you run into any issues or have any questions, please do submit a ticket.